RiversideRocks/HousepartyAPI/README.md

 ### me

-Details about the authenticated user (based on the auth header)
+Details about the authenticated user (based on the auth header) (GET)

 /me

 # me/relationships

 Friends of the authenicated user.
+(GET)

 /me/relationships

+# me/suggestions

+Who HP wants you to be friends with (GET)